Catfriend1/syncthing-android/CONTRIBUTING.md

 ## Reporting Bugs

-Please file bugs in the [Github Issue Tracker](https://github.com/Catfriend1/syncthing-android/issues).
+Please file bugs in the [GitHub Issue Tracker](https://github.com/Catfriend1/syncthing-android/issues).
 Bugs that are not specific to the Syncthing-Fork wrapper should be reported to the [upstream project](https://github.com/syncthing/syncthing/issues) instead.